jfhbrook/susitna/README.md

 - Warn if lines in program loaded out of order
 - Warn if lines not in increments of 10
 - Finalize sigils ADR
+- Merge errors from parser and compiler when running files
+- Test programs with asserted output
+  - Including generated "exceedingly large" tests

 ### New Features